nikolaevra/personal-notes/test.md

 ## MIPS Assembly Language ##
-* References: CO&D chapter 2 instructions: Language of the Compiler /~cs241/mips
+* References: CO&D chapter 2 instructions: Language of the Compiler

+Link: <a src="https://www.student.cs.uwaterloo.ca/~cs241/mips/mipsasm.html"> MIPS Tutorial </a>

-High Level Languages:
+* High Level Languages:
      - C++, Racket, Python
      - Meant to make it as conveniently as possible to read code
- - meant to be process independent, where it will compile appropriately for each machine Assembly Language:
+     - meant to be process independent, where it will compile appropriately for each machine
+* Assembly Language:
      - MIPs, ARMv7
      - compromise between `HLL` and `MC`
      - one statement in `AL` means to one statement in `MC`
      - can run assembly on multiple processors by using a simulator
- - used for device drivers like hard-drive driver, cdRom driver Machine Code:
+    - used for device drivers like hard-drive driver, cdRom driver
+* Machine Code:
      - sequence of 0s and 1s
      - meant to be executed by computer
      - uses 0, 1s to make it as convenient for computers as possible
      - processor dependent, meant to be convenient to a specific computer
      - also called machine language

 > Just like in numbers, we leave a comma after ever 3 digits, we will add a space between every 4 bits